 - VPN Client does not support the Tablet PC 2004/2005; and Windows 2000, NT, 98, and ME.

-- For an Apple Mac OS based computer, you must have Mac OS 10.4 and above.
+- For a Mac OS based computer, you must have Mac OS 10.4 and above.

 - A stable connection to the Internet Connection (e.g. Cable Broadband, DSL, etc.)